Godeke/QuantumSolver/README.md

 - `initial_state` (list[list[float, float]]): Complex amplitudes expressed as `[real, imag]`.
 - `target_state` (list[list[float, float]]): Desired amplitudes in the same format.
 - `allowed_gates` (list[str], optional): Gate symbols to explore.
 Defaults to all supported gates.
+- `fixed_gates` (list[object], optional): Gates that are enforced at specific steps.
+Each entry requires a 1-based `step`, a `gate` name, and a list of target qubits under `targets`.
+The solver honours these placements while searching the remaining layers.
 - `tolerance` (float, optional): Distance threshold for considering the target reached.
 Defaults to `1e-6`.
 - `output_path` (str, optional): Persist solver results as JSON.
 Equivalent to the `--output` CLI flag.